-We hope this summery recipe will transport you from your kitchen to the Greek isles.
-To take you on this culinary adventure we first cook orzo to al dente perfection and then mix in juicy cherry tomatoes, crunchy cucumber, briny halloumi, and herbaceous mint.
+This summery recipe will transport you from your kitchen to the Greek isles.
 Halloumi is a flavorful cheese, originally from Cyprus, but found today in cuisines across the Mediterranean, including Greece.
 Halloumi is unique in that it can be cooked over direct heat without completely dissolving, which means it’s the perfect candidate for a hot broil in the Suvie.
-Exposing the halloumi to such intense heat browns the surface of the cheese and helps develop rich flavor compounds.
 To dress the orzo salad we combine red wine vinegar and minced garlic together for a short rest to mellow out the garlic’s raw bite.
 A generous drizzle of olive oil and dried oregano help to amplify the Greek flavors.
-Because we aren’t exposing the olive oil to any heat, use your nicest olive oil (preferably Greek) to highlight its grassy flavor.
-To finish our salad we top the orzo salad with thinly sliced chicken breast for a nutritious meal that will give you enough energy to make the long journey to the Mediterranean.
+To finish our salad we top the orzo salad with thinly sliced chicken breast.

 - 1 lb boneless skinless chicken breasts, vacuum sealed with salt and pepper

 - 2 tsp olive oil, plus 3 tbsp, separated